ecmwf/open-ecpds/Options.md

 ### http.maxSize
 Allow setting the maximum size for an HTML document when processing a GET request to retrieve the listing output.

+### http.mqttAlternativeName
+This option allows specifying the name of the data file associated with a received notification.
+Typically, the name is extracted from a field within the message payload (e.g., in WIS2, the 'properties.data_id' field of the JSON message).
+When configured through the property editor, the option must be set to a static name.
+When configured through the script editor, the 'mqttPayload' parameter can be used.
+ECPDS assigns this parameter the content of the notification message (e.g., the JSON object in the case of WIS2).
+This parameter enables dynamic determination of the name, such as by extracting a field from 'mqttPayload'.
+By default the name is extracted from the HREF.
+The 'mqttTopic' parameter is also available.

 ### http.mqttAwait
 While waiting for incoming notifications from the MQTT broker, this parameter represents the maximum duration to await before initiating a disconnection.
 This parameter works in conjunction with the "http.mqttMaxFiles" parameter, terminating the process upon the first occurrence, whichever comes first.

+### http.mqttBody
+This option allows specifying the content of the product when available inline within the notification message.
+Typically, the body is extracted from a field within the message payload (e.g., in WIS2, the 'mqttPayload.properties.content.value' field of the JSON message).
+When configured through the property editor, the option must be set to a static base64 string.
+When configured through the script editor, the 'mqttPayload' parameter can be used.
+ECPDS assigns this parameter the content of the notification message (e.g., the JSON object in the case of WIS2).
+This parameter enables dynamic determination of the body, such as by extracting a field from 'mqttPayload'; and avoids the need to connect to the remote site solely to retrieve the content.
+The 'mqttTopic' parameter is also available.

 ### http.mqttCleanStart
 Sets the "Clean Start" flag for the MQTT connection.
 True indicates a new session and requests the broker to clear any previous session state (the broker will not restore previously saved information, such as subscriptions or message queues).
 False indicates a continuation of an existing session, and the broker maintains any previous session state (e.g. subscriptions and message queues).